elldritch/cosmic-express-solver/README.md

 TODO:

 - Save `proof.json` for each level, and have a mode that displays a simulation of the train as a verification of the puzzle solution.
+- Save `debug.ndjson` for each level, for showing intermediate states.

 -->